Aravinthvimal/Ping-Coming-Soon-Page/README.md

 This is my **Day 12** of the [Frontend Mentor](https://www.frontendmentor.io/home) Challenge endurance.

 Thanks for checking out this front-end coding challenge.
-This is the Live preview solution of the [Base Apparel Coming Soon Page](https://www.frontendmentor.io/challenges/ping-single-column-coming-soon-page-5cadd051fec04111f7b848da) challenge by [Frontend Mentor](https://www.frontendmentor.io/home).
+This is the Live preview solution of the [Ping Coming Soon Page](https://www.frontendmentor.io/challenges/ping-single-column-coming-soon-page-5cadd051fec04111f7b848da) challenge by [Frontend Mentor](https://www.frontendmentor.io/home).

 ## Focusig on 👀